shon0921/shon0921/README.md

 ## About Me

-I am a second-year university student at Korea Polytechnics I Seoul Gangseo Campus.
+My real name is Hae-sung Shon, and I am a second-year university student at Korea Polytechnics I Seoul Gangseo Campus.

 I am generally interested in programming.